-- A university or college of applied arts and technology in Ontario; - An Ontario Centre of Excellence; - A non-profit organization that is prescribed by the regulations; and - A hospital research institute.
+- a university or college of applied arts and technology in Ontario; - · an Ontario Centre of Excellence; - a non-profit organization that is prescribed by the regulations; - · a network of Centres of Excellence (federal); and - · a hospital research institute.

 For additional information on the OBRITC, refer to Tax Legislation Bulletin, Number 00-2, dated January 2000.